innotrade/enapso-graphdb-admin/README.md

 # Example

-## Instantiate an enapso GraphDB and Admin Client
+## Instantiate of enapso GraphDB admin

 ```javascript
 // require the enapso GraphDB Client and Admin packages